HackYourOffice/foodle/README.md

 # Foodle

-Foodle: scheduling and voting of food locations for lunch with your coworkers
+Foodle: scheduling of food locations for lunch with your coworkers

+Create a new Google Maps API Key: https://console.developers.google.com/apis

+Package the application with the following command:

+mvn -Dgoogle.api.key=YOUR_GOOGLE_MAPS_API_KEY clean package